yoyoberenguer/HSV/README.md

 HSV conversion algorithms.

-The code is based on the current python COLORSYS library, adapted and improved for an astonishing increase in speed compare to the original model.
+The code is based on the current python COLORSYS library, adapted and improved for an good increase in speed compare to the original model.

 ```
 ## Requirements: